nrk19/dns-sistema.sol/README.md

 	// listen-on-v6 { any; };
 };
 ```
+* (X should be replaced with the IP of the server)

 - Explanation of the choosen options:
     - `acl`: here we set our trusted networks.